sbaack/sbaack.github.io/readme.md

     shallow = true
 ```

 First, we only make shallow copies of submodules, as we don't need their full commit history.
 Second, changes to these submodules are ignored.
-Instead of tracking changes to submodules in the main repository (and thus having lots of commits that do nothing but updating pointers to submodules), we rely on the  `--remote` flag when cloning or updating the submodules, which tells git to pull the latest versions of the submodules' remotes.
-If you want to update the submodules at some point, use `git submodule update --remote` or execute `make setup_submodules`/`invoke setup-submodules` again.
+Instead of tracking changes to submodules in this repository (and thus having lots of commits that do nothing but updating pointers to submodules), we rely on the  `--remote` flag when cloning or updating the submodules, which tells git to pull the latest versions of the submodules' remotes.
+If you want to update the submodules at some point, use `git submodule update --remote` or execute `make init`/`invoke init` again.

-If you want to manually update the pointers to the submodules within the main repository for whatever reason, you can do this:
+However, if you still want to update pointers to the submodules in this repository:

 ```bash
 git submodule update --remote --merge <submodule>